-How can we reduce competition?
-B2B marketing would be far simpler if there was no need to deal with those pesky and persistent competitors.
-A recent John Oliver’s take on Net Neutrality, he brought up how Comcast and Time Warner compete with each other.
-Comcast does not offer its services where Time Warner is already established in that state and vice-versa.
+Listening to John Oliver’s take on Net Neutrality, he brought up how Comcast and Time Warner compete with each other – Comcast does not offer their services in a same state if Time Warner is already established in that state and vice-versa.

 While this ‘arrangement’ is good for these companies, it isn’t good for the public.
 Creating a monopoly comes with a high price for the public.
 The biggest cost is no choice, which means you will pay top dollar for that service.
 In addition, monopoly controls the messages you receive and gives power to other companies that you may or may not want to support.

 Living in Quebec is no better, all we have is Bell and Videotron.